-Grades 10, 11, 12 Semester 2 periods/cycle .2 credit 5615 Semester 1 PE 5625 Semester 2 PE
+Grades 10, 11, 12 Semester .25 credit

+5615 Semester 1 PE

+5625 Semester 2 PE

 Students will learn the concepts of a sound body and a sound mind through the physical education program.
 The program helps students to gain an understanding of themselves and their potential through activities that can be enjoyed throughout life.
-Physical Education Core 10, 11, 12 will be organized into centers-based activities with varying levels of intensity to advance student goals of fitness, recreation, and/or competition.
-Activities include team sports, racket sports and fitness activities.
+Physical Education Core 10, 11, 12 will be organized into centersbased activities with varying levels of intensity to advance student goals of fitness, recreation, and/or competition.
+Activities include: team sports, racket sports and fitness activities.